Confederate Military Railroads

 Petersburg, Va.

-This short line (approximately 1 1/2 mile long) connected all of the railroad depots inside the Petersburg city limits.
+This short line (approximately 1 1/2 mile long) connected all of the railroad depots inside the Petersburg city limits, though for most of the war its main use was connecting the Richmond & Petersburg RR to the Petersburg RR.
 It must have originally be built of light rail (probably strap), since only very light locomotives were allowed on it (14 ton locomotives).
 Originally, only in extreme situations were freight trains allowed to use this line.
+The road was reconstructed in May, 1862.
+A RR bridge was constructed over the Appomattox River in August, 1863.

 NP, RD 4-27-61